mknull/fragile_memory/README.md

 # fragile_memory
-A repository for  the scientiffic examination of fragile memory.
+A repository for programs regarding the scientiffic examination of fragile memory.